-INTRODUCTION
+1. INTRODUCTION

 Electronic government or digital government is not a simple or well-defined theoretical construct.
 It can be understood as anything from online services only to any information and communication technology used by government.
-At least three different approaches to understanding electronic government exist in the academic literature (Gil-García & Luna-Reyes, 2003).
-The first view constructs a concrete definition or a list of elements that contains the main characteristics of what is, or what should be, electronic government (ASPA, 2001; Cook & LaVigne, 2002; UNPAN, 2002).
+At least three different approaches to understanding electronic government exist in the academic literature (Gil-Garcia & Luna-Reyes, 2003, 2006).
+The first approach constructs a concrete definition or a list of elements that contains the main characteristics of what is, or what should be, electronic government (ASPA, 2001; M. Cook & LaVigne, 2002; UNPAN, 2002).
 A second approach is to list the different variants or applications of electronic government as a way to clarify this concept (Hiller & Bélanger, 2001; Holmes, 2001).
-A third conceptual approach to electronic government takes an evolutionary perspective; electronic government is defined by making reference to the different stages that appear to exist in its development (Gil-García & Martinez-Moyano, 2005; Layne & Lee, 2001; Martinez-Moyano & Gil-García, 2003; UN & ASPA, 2002).
+A third conceptual approach to electronic government takes an evolutionary perspective; electronic government is defined by making reference to the different stages that appear to exist in its development (Gil-Garcia & Martinez-Moyano, 2005; Layne & Lee, 2001; Martinez-Moyano & Gil-García, 2003; Reddick, 2004; UN & ASPA, 2002).